| Midgley

 A= Site of Midgley Hall, Stanley and surrounding fields

-2. The second resident family at Midgley Hall were
+4. The third resident family at Midgley Hall were

 the Chaloners of Guisborough Sir Thomas Chaloner appears